Why Can't My Child Stop Gaming?

 Fortnite • Roblox • Minecraft • YouTube Gaming

-Book a Session — £75Is Daniel a Gaming Addiction Specialist?
+Book a Session — £75Sound Familiar?

 Why Are Games Designed to Be Impossible to Stop?

-Games are designed by thousands of engineers to be irresistible — every level, every reward triggers dopamine.
+Games are built by thousands of engineers to be irresistible — every level, every reward triggers dopamine.
 Your child isn't weak; they're facing technology specifically built to keep them playing.
 I know what it's like to lose control to gaming.
 Understanding how it happens is the first step to finding what actually works.

 The gaming industry calls it "player retention" — billions invested in psychology research to make games impossible to put down.
 Every level, every reward, every "just one more game" is meticulously engineered.